rkumar/rbcurse-tutorial/md/field.md

 Most new examples use the config approach.
 I would recommend you avoid this, also.

 The above shows some very basic settings of a field.
 There are plenty more which are used in the examples, such as testfields.rb (see examples folder).
 This example shows creating a label along with the field.
 The label is automatically attached to the field, so that the mnemonic key puts focus onto the field.
 A label may be attached later, too.
-Other widgets may not have a set_label, so label_for may be used to attach to them.
+Other widgets may not have a `set_label`, so `label_for` may be used to attach to them.

 You may traverse using tab and back-tab as well as the mnemonics.